A Plethora of D-Day Books

 The book examines how the Allies finally reached a point in their military prowess and numerical superiority that made Operation Overlord inevitable.
 It covers such topics as the various training exercises to get the American, British, and Canadians ready for their visit to the far shore of the English Channel.
 Exercise TIGER, best known as the “Slapton Sands Incident,” is mentioned, of course.
 But so is Exercise FABIUS, and others like it, which historians often overlook because no tragedies occurred that required a coverup by Gen. Eisenhower and his British colleagues.

-Nevertheless, former British Army officer Peter Caddick-Adams does a great job of delving deep into the almost minute-by-minute account of D-Day and the long months of hard work and preparation – on both sides of the Channel – undertaken by the men who had to carry out the landings…and the ones who had to attempt to repel them.
-Caddick-Adams has long been fascinated by World War II – his father served in the British Army during the war, so for him it’s not just an academic interest or vocational choice; it’s a matter of family tradition, as the Caddick-Adams line has a long history of military service.
+Nevertheless, former British Army officer Peter Caddick-Adams does an excellent job of delving deep into the almost minute-by-minute account of D-Day and the long months of challenging work and preparation – on both sides of the Channel – undertaken by the men who had to carry out the landings…and the ones who had to attempt to repel them.
+Caddick-Adams has long been fascinated by World War II – his father served in the British Army during the war, so for him, it’s not just an academic interest or vocational choice; it’s a matter of family tradition, as the Caddick-Adams line has a long history of military service.

 If you have not read any book about D-Day because you were born in the late 20th century or the early 2000s and are new to the subject of World War II, Sand and Steel is a good one to start with.
 It doesn’t have the limitations imposed on pre-1974 authors like David Howarth or Cornelius Ryan, nor does it have the U.S.-centric tone of the otherwise excellent D-Day by Stephen E. Ambrose.
 Those books and authors are worth reading, and their writing style might be more amenable to casual WWII buffs, but they do have the issues I mentioned.

 For D-Day grognards like me, well…what can I say?
-I am enjoying Sand and Steel so much that after I browsed through the first pages, I ordered Snow and Steel, too.
+I am enjoying Sand & Steel so much that after I browsed through the first pages, I ordered Snow & Steel, too.